-- 8.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
-These parties are defined in the Gambling Act 2005 as follows: - "For the purposes of this Part a person is an interested party in relation to an application for, or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence, or to which the application is made, the person: - a) lives sufficiently close to the premises to be likely to be affected by the authorised activities: - b) has business interests that might be affected by the authorised activities; or - c) represents persons who satisfy paragraph (a) or (b)". - 8.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are:- - This authority will decide each case on its merits and will not apply a rigid rule to its decision making.
-It will consider the examples of considerations provided in the Gambling Commission's Guidance for local authorities. - 8.3 In determining whether a person is a "person living close to the premises", the Board may take into account the following factors; size of premises, the nature of the premises, the distance of the premises from the location of the party making the representation, the topography and routes likely to be taken; the potential impact of the premises; and the circumstances of the person.
+8.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
+These parties are defined in Section 158 of the Act as follows:

+"For the purposes of this Part a person is an interested party in relation to an application for, or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence, or to which the application is made, the person:-

+- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities; - b) has business interests that might be affected by the authorised activities; or - c) represents persons who satisfy paragraph (a) or (b)". - 8.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+The principles are set out at paragraphs 8.3 to 8.7.
+The Licensing

+Board will decide each case on its merits and will not apply a rigid rule to its decision making.
+Further, it will consider the examples of considerations provided in the Gambling Commission's Guidance for Licensing Authorities."